Jermaine Mays: Minnesota Vikings

-Mays was signed as an undrafted free agent by the Minnesota Vikings on September 10, 2003 as a wide receiver.
+Mays was signed as an undrafted free agent by the Minnesota Vikings on September 10, 2003, as a wide receiver.
 On August 5, 2003, Mays switched to cornerback.

 Mays was assigned by the Vikings to the Berlin Thunder in 2004.
 He helped lead the Thunder to a World Bowl.
 The Vikings released him on September 6, 2004.

 Indianapolis Colts

 Mays was signed by the Indianapolis Colts on February 11, 2005 and was assigned to the Berlin Thunder.
 He recorded 22 tackles, and scored a touchdown for 100 yards which is the league record.
 He was released by the Colts on September 4, 2005.

 Orlando Predators

 The Orlando Predators signed Mays on October 12, 2005, but did not play in any games for the Predators that season.

 In 2006, he started the first four games for the Predators before he pulled his hamstring and was traded.

 Nashville Kats

 Mays was traded to the Nashville Kats for future Toronto Argonauts teammate defensive back Khalil Carter on March 15, 2006.
 He recorded 74 tackles, two interceptions one of which he returned for a touchdown during his rookie year.
-At the end of the season, he was named the AFL Rookie of the Year.